paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-021-department-of-defense-intelligence-matters.md

 (1) The Secretary of Defense shall assign an organization within the Department of Defense to have auditing responsibility with respect to activities authorized under this subchapter.

 (2) That organization shall audit the use and disposition of funds generated by any commercial activity authorized under this subchapter not less often than annually.
-The results of all such audits shall be promptly reported to the congressional defense committees and the congressional intelligence committees (as defined in [section 437(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section437/c&num=0&edition=prelim)).
+The results of all such audits shall be reported to the congressional defense committees and the congressional intelligence committees (as defined in [section 437(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section437/c&num=0&edition=prelim)) by not later than December 31 of each year.

 ### Statutory Notes

 #### Amendments
+2017—Subsec. (b)(2).
+Pub.
+L. 115–91 struck out “promptly” before “reported” and inserted before period at end “by not later than December 31 of each year”.

 2013—Subsec. (b)(2).
 Pub.
 L. 113–66 substituted “the congressional defense committees and the congressional intelligence committees (as defined in [section 437(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section437/c&num=0&edition=prelim)).” for “the intelligence committees (as defined in [section 437(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section437/d&num=0&edition=prelim)).”